DataDog/integrations-extras/ilert/README.md

 ## Overview

-The [ilert][1] integration sends Datadog alerts to ilert and seamlessly takes actions on these alerts within the ilert platform.
+The [ilert][1] integration sends Datadog alerts to ilert and seamlessly takes actions on these alerts within the ilert platform. ilert is an incident management platform that enables teams to cover all stages of the incident cycle. ilert provides reliable and actionable alerting, call routing, flexible on-call schedules, status pages, various ChatOps features, AI assistance in incident communications, and post-mortem creation.
+With ilert, DevOps teams increase uptime and respond to incidents faster.

 Integrate with ilert to: